|

 into the atmosphere instead of being trapped below the ice.

-Even in the cold the cycle continues and the decomposing algae in
+cold the cycle continues and the decomposing algae in the pond are

-the pond are constantly consuming what little oxygen remains and
+constantly consuming what little oxygen remains and once again a

-once again a detrimental layer of nutrients and metals begin to
+detrimental layer of nutrients and metals begin to form an ever

-form an ever increasing layer of harmful sludge on the bottom.
-As
+increasing layer of harmful sludge on the bottom.
+As was stated

-was stated earlier, the bottom mounted diffuser can help remedy
+earlier, the bottom mounted diffuser can help remedy this collection

 When the